truenas/documentation/content/Contributing/Documentation/Style.md

 HTML linking syntax is also allowed: `<a href="www.example.com">Example Site</a>`

-You can also use the `relref` shortcode to link to documents in the TrueNAS Documentation Hub website.
+You can also use the `relref` shortcode to link to documents on the TrueNAS Documentation Hub website.
 For example, linking to an existing article such as a SCALE tutorial [Dashboard]({{ relref "/SCALE/SCALETutorials/Dashboard.md" }}).

 To link to another section of the **same** article, use an anchor (`#`) to refer to that section header.